maryshrives/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+I inherited this codebase and learned a new language, ecosystem, and framework.

+## Features

+- User registration
+- User sessions and authentication
+- Admin platform for product upload and managing categories
+- Adding products to cart
+- Reviewing and rating products
+- Checkout via credit card (using Stripe)
+- Order confirmation page and email

 ## Setup